-Lymphedema is a buildup of lymph fluid that causes swelling.
-It can happen if lymph nodes or lymph vessels are removed or damaged.
-Surgery and radiation to treat cancer can cause this damage.
-The lymph fluid may collect and cause swelling in the treated parts of the body.
+Lymphedema is a buildup of fluid in soft tissue that causes swelling.
+It can happen if lymph nodes or lymph vessels are removed or damaged by cancer treatment.
+Surgery and radiation can cause this damage.
+The fluid collects and causes swelling in the treated part of the body.
+It's most common in the arms and legs, but can also happen in the face, neck, chest, belly (abdomen), groin, and other parts of the body.

-Lymphedema can happen months or even years after cancer treatment.
-It’s an ongoing (chronic) condition that has no cure.
-But you can do things to help reduce your risk for lymphedema.
-And there are ways to reduce or ease symptoms if it happens.
-If left untreated, lymphedema can get worse.
-It can lead to other problems, such as infections.
+Lymphedema can happen months or even many years after cancer treatment.
+Once it starts, it's often an ongoing (chronic) problem.
+There are things you can do to help reduce your risk for lymphedema.
+And there are ways to reduce symptoms if it happens.

-Talk with your healthcare provider about your risk for lymphedema and what you can do to help keep it from starting or getting worse.
+Talk with your healthcare provider about your risk for lymphedema based on your cancer treatment.
+Ask what you can do to help keep it from starting or getting worse.
+Know what to watch for so you can get treatment right away.

-The lymphatic system is a network of tiny vessels and small organs called lymph nodes.
-The system carries lymph around the body.
-Lymph is a clear fluid that contains a few blood cells.
+The lymphatic system is a network of tiny tubelike vessels and small organs called lymph nodes.
+The system carries lymph around your body.
+Lymph is a clear fluid that contains white blood cells.

-When lymph nodes are gone or don’t work, it disrupts the normal flow of lymph fluid.
-This can lead to swelling.
-So instead of lymph draining into your body as it should, the fluid builds up in the fatty tissues under the skin.
-This causes the swelling.
+When lymph vessels and nodes are gone or don’t work, it disrupts the normal flow of lymph fluid.
+So instead of lymph draining into your body as it should, the fluid builds up in the fatty tissues under your skin.
+This causes swelling.
 This swelling is lymphedema.
-The changes in the flow of lymph keep the lymph from being filtered the way it should.
-This can increase the risk of infections.
+The changes in the flow of lymph also keep the lymph from being filtered the way it should.
+This can increase the risk for infections.
 It can also interfere with wound healing in the affected areas.

-Lymphedema is a higher risk after breast cancer treatment.
-During treatment, some or all of the lymph nodes under the arm may be removed or treated with radiation.
+Lymphedema is often linked to breast cancer treatment.
+This is because some or all of the lymph nodes and vessels under the arm are usually removed and/or treated with radiation.
 These lymph nodes are called the axillary lymph nodes.
-They drain the lymphatic vessels from the arms, hands, and most of the breast, chest, neck, and underarm area.
+They drain lymph from the arms, hands, and most of the breast, chest, neck, and arm pit.

-A mild type of lymphedema can occur within a few days after breast surgery.
+A mild type of lymphedema is common within a few days of breast surgery.
 It usually lasts a short time.
-Lymphedema can also occur about 4 to 6 weeks after surgery or radiation and then go away over time.
-The most common type of lymphedema is painless.
-It may slowly develop 18 to 24 months or more after surgery.
-It does not get better without treatment.
-Once lymphedema starts, there is no way to cure it.
+Lymphedema can also happen a few weeks after surgery or radiation and then go away over time.
+Sometimes lymphedema doesn't go away or it may slowly develop years after treatment.
+It doesn't hurt and may be hard to notice.

 Aching or pain